ainneo/team-flex-demo/README.md

 # team-flex-demo
-Created a flex box demo for teammates.
+Created a flexbox demo for teammates.